Waitakere City

-Waitākere City was a territorial authority in West Auckland, New Zealand; it was governed by the Waitākere City Council from 1989 to 2010.
+Waitakere City was a territorial authority in West Auckland, New Zealand; it was governed by the Waitakere City Council from 1989 to 2010.
 It was New Zealand's fifth-largest city, with an annual growth of about 2%.
 In 2010 the council was amalgamated with the other authorities of the Auckland Region to form the current Auckland Council.

-The name "Waitākere" comes from the Waitākere River in the Waitākere Ranges.
+The name "Waitakere" comes from the Waitākere River in the Waitākere Ranges.

 History

 Waitakere City was formed by the amalgamation of Waitemata City with the boroughs of Henderson, New Lynn, and Glen Eden in the 1989 nationwide re-organisation of local government.
 There were just two mayors of Waitakere City during its existence, Assid Corban (previously mayor of Henderson Borough) from 1989 to 1992, and Bob Harvey from 1992 to 2010.

 In February 1993 the council developed the "Greenprint" as an Agenda 21 initiative and declared itself to be an eco-city.

 On 1 November 2010, the Waitakere City Council was abolished and Waitakere City was merged into a single Auckland city governed by Auckland Council.
 All council facilities, assets and services were handed over to the new council.